AdobeDocs/campaign-web.en/help/v8/administration/schemas-create-publish.md

 You can create new schemas, extend existing schemas, and access external databases.

+>[!NOTE]
+>
+>This capability is only available for a set of organizations (Limited Availability), and will be rolled out globally in a future release.

 ### Create or extend a schema {#create-new}

 To create or extend a schema: